dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ## Locations

-In your policy, you can force compliance by the locatino of the device.
+In your policy, you can force compliance by the location of the device.
 Choose from existing locations.
 Don't have a location yet?
 [Use Locations (network fence)](use-network-locations.md) in Intune provides some guidance.

 1. Choose **Locations** > **Select locations**.
 2. From the list, check your location > **Select**.